magicalsoup/CCC-Junior-Prep/Lesson6 Simple-Intermediate Math/README.md

 #### Slope
 - A slope is equal to ```rise over run```, or ``` delta y / delta x ```.
 #### Distance Formula
-- Let x1, y1 be a point and x2, y2 be another point
+- Let x1, y1 be a point and x2, y2 be another point:
 ```Distance = √((y2 - y1)^2 + (x2 - x1)^2)```